 AI Investors Have Opportunity to Lead C3.ai, Inc. Securities Fraud Lawsuit

-Shareholders with $50,000 losses or more are encouraged to contact the firm.

-LOS ANGELES, April 26, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against C3.ai, Inc. ("C3.ai" or the "Company") (NYSE: AI).
+BENSALEM, Pa., April 28, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against C3.ai, Inc. ("C3.ai" or the "Company") (NYSE: AI).

 Class Period: December 9, 2020 – February 15, 2022